TuyizereBapt/Tekana-eWallet/README.md

  ### Running the application:
 On terminal (CMD) where python is configured in PATH, run the following commands in order:
-1. Change to the directory containing source code:
+1. Change to the directory containing source code where git repository was cloned:
 ```
 cd /path/to/path/Tekana-eWallet
 ```